boxyhq/website/docs/jackson/deploy/npm-library.md

 #### SAML Response

 Handle the response from the SAML Identity Provider.
-After successful authentication, IdP sends back (via browser POST) the `SAMLResponse` and `RelayState` to the Assertion Consumer Service (ACS) URL of the app.
+After successful authentication, IdP sends back (via browser POST) the `SAMLResponse` and `RelayState` to the Assertion Consumer Service (ACS) URL (`samlPath`) of the app.
 You'll use the `samlResponse` method within your ACS endpoint.
 This will parse and validate the SAML Response after which the user profile is extracted.

 <Tabs>
 <TabItem value="01" label="Request" default>